Step 1. What do you want?

-USC offers more than 30 postgraduate coursework programs in a range of disciplines.
-To help balance your career and personal commitments with study, USC offers flexible part-time or full-time options as well as online and blended study modes*.
+UniSC offers more than 30 postgraduate coursework programs in a range of disciplines.
+To help balance your career and personal commitments with study, UniSC offers flexible part-time or full-time options as well as online and blended study modes*.
 This means it’s often easier than you think to fit further study into your life.

 There are several types of postgraduate study, including graduate certificates, graduate diplomas, masters degree by coursework and higher degrees by research (HDRs).
 The different programs let you choose a level of study and time commitment that suits your lifestyle and goals.

 In many disciplines, the programs are ‘nested’, which means you can complete a graduate certificate, then return later to complete a graduate diploma or masters degree – and receive full credit for courses completed as part of the lower award.

 To gain entry to most postgraduate programs, you must hold a bachelor’s degree or equivalent from a recognised tertiary institution.
 (Entry by non-graduates who have extensive relevant industry experience may be considered on a case-by-case basis.)